Not on display

 Hepworth used the oval, sphere and hemisphere and the pierced form frequently in her works until her death in 1975 (see, for example, Sphere with Inner Form 1963, Tate T03146, and Two Forms (Divided Circle) 1969, Tate T03149).
 Although these sculptures are largely abstract in appearance, in her 1971 autobiography the artist explained that ‘The closed form, such as the oval, spherical or pierced form (sometimes incorporating colour) … translates for me the association and meaning of gesture in landscape’ (Hepworth 1971, accessed 24 February 2015).

-Pierced Hemisphere II was first exhibited in 1938 at the Stedelijk Museum in Amsterdam and later purchased from the artist in around 1943 by her close friends and supporters Mr and Mrs J.R.M.
+Pierced Hemisphere II was first exhibited in 1938 at the Stedelijk Museum in Amsterdam and later purchased from the artist, probably around 1949, by her close friends and supporters Mr and Mrs J.R.M.
 Brumwell.
-The sculpture was kept in the couple’s garden until it was acquired by Tate in 2004, and as a result it bears some weather marks and lichen scarring on its surface.
+The sculpture was kept outside J.R.M.
+Brumwell’s office in London and then in the couple’s garden in Cornwall, until it was acquired by Tate in 2004.
+As a result it bears some weather marks and lichen scarring on its surface.

 J.P.
 Hodin, Barbara Hepworth, London 1961, p.164.

 Barbara Hepworth, extracts from A Pictorial Autobiography, Bath 1971, http://barbarahepworth.org.uk/texts, accessed 24 February 2015.

 Penelope Curtis, ‘Barbara Hepworth and The Avant-Garde of the 1920s’, in Penelope Curtis and Alan G. Wilkinson, Barbara Hepworth: A Retrospective, exhibition catalogue, Tate Liverpool, Liverpool 1994, pp.11–31.